 - Some of the honeybees' favourite plants include borage, crocus, salix, marjoram, helenium and phacelia to name just a few.

 - In Lincolnshire, where Sophie Allport and Bees & Co. are both based, bees produce set honey in the Spring because of the abundance of oilseed rape.
 There’s a high glucose content in the oilseed rape honey, so it crystallises quicker and sets.
 Later in the year, the bees forage on a wide range of other flowers and trees, producing clear honey that remains runny because of the lower glucose content.

 Follow Jez and Jez’s Farm: Bees & Co. on social: @ThatJezRose

 If you love bees as much as we do then why not buzz over to our bee..autiful bees collection and take a browse?
-We have plenty of homewares and accessories to choose from.
+Take a little look and let us know your thoughts below in the comments.